 Memory Foam (Viscoelastic)

 Memory foam, or viscoelastic foam, is a highly responsive, low-density foam that is used in the top layer of many mattresses.
-Many all-foam mattresses will use a high-density foam in the base layer of the mattress as support while keeping the memory foam as the comfort layer.
+Many all-foam mattresses will use a high-density foam in the base layer of the mattress as support.

 Pros of Memory Foam

-These mattresses have become very popular in recent years, primarily due to their ability to relieve pain.
-When memory foam contours to your body, it can help keep pressure points from forming near your joints.
-The quick response time of memory foam also makes these mattresses incredibly supportive, since they are able to remold to the shape of your body as you change positions throughout the night.
+These mattresses have become very popular in recent years.
+This is primarily due to their ability to relieve pain.
+Memory foam layers contour to your body and help keep pressure points.
+The quick response time of memory foam also makes these mattresses incredibly supportive.
+They are able to mold to the shape of your body as you change positions throughout the night.
 Because these mattresses tend to be on the firm side, they also help prevent sinking.

-To keep air flowing through this high-density foam, many companies have started using gel-infused memory foam and open-cell memory foam.
+To keep air flowing through this high-density foam, many companies use gel-infused memory foam and open-cell memory foam.
 Gel memory foam absorbs and releases heat.
 Open-cell memory foam allows for better heat transfer and movement of air through the mattress.

 Cons of Memory Foam

-Although mattress companies are making adjustments to accommodate consumer concerns, there are still a few complaints regarding memory foam mattresses.
+Mattress companies are making adjustments to accommodate consumer concerns.
+But there are still a few complaints regarding memory foam mattresses.

-One complaint is that the contouring effect of the foam can sometimes make sleepers feel “stuck” in the bed, making it difficult to move around or get out of bed.
+The contouring effect of the foam can sometimes make sleepers feel “stuck” in the bed.
+This can make it difficult to move around or get out of bed.

 Sleepers have also noted that memory foam mattresses tend to trap heat.
 Because of the density of the foam, memory foam has very few air pockets, making it difficult for air to move through the mattress.
 This causes sleepers to retain body heat and to wake more frequently due to overheating.
 However, plant-based and open-cell memory foams tend to be more breathable.